 A group of men meet once a month in Biddenham to enjoy a pint together, have a meal and then either listen to someone who has done something out of the ordinary in life who talks to us, or to read the Bible together or discuss an ethical matter.
 Some of the men in the group have a faith and an interest in the church, and some do not.

-We meet promptly at 7.00 pm in Church End Biddenham starting with a meal.
+We meet in Church End Biddenham.
 This is open to all men and we would love to see you then.
 For catering purposes please let us know if you are coming.
 We would hate to run out of beer!

 Please keep donating.
 This is our chance to help individuals and families in crisis, in the Bedford area.
 It is a simple practical way that we can help to stop local people going hungry.
 It is a direct command by Jesus to feed the hungry.